matus42/StarTrek-Quiz/README.md

 * https://ui.dev/amiresponsive - to show a website on a different devices
 * https://www.pexels.com - for my background image
 * https://icons8.com/ - for startrek favicon
+* https://convertio.co/jpg-webp/ - to change jpg to webp

 ## Deployment & Local Development